Tur-1/My-MVC-Framework/README.md

      public function index(Request $request)
     {

-        // Assume we have a URL like http://www.example.com/?name=mahedi.
-Now let's check if the 'name' parameter exists in the request. if ($request->has('name')) {
+         // Check if the request has a 'name' parameter. if ($request->has('name')) {
         }

-        //Now get the value from request like:
+         // Get specific values from the request.
         $name = $request->get('name');
         $email = $request->get('email');

-        // Get the URL of the previous page (if any) from the request.
+       // Get the previous URL from the request.
         $previousUrl = $request->previousUrl();

-        // Collect all input data from the request.
+        // get all input data from the request.
         $input = $request->all();
     }
 }